libvips/libvips/_posts/2019-12-11-What's-new-in-8.9.md

 image = Vips::Image.new_from_source source, "", access: "sequential"
 ```

 You can also make sources from file descriptors and memory areas.

-You can also
-make custom sources like this:
+You can make custom sources like this:

 ```ruby
 file = File.open "some/file/name", "rb"